nejckorasa/file-uploader/README.md

 ``
   2018-03-13_20:42:25.721 - {"file":"My-file.pdf","directory":"mydir"}
 ``

+- Tracing can be enabled/disabled by adding `trace-enable` as active profile.
+(See property `spring.profiles.active`)
+- Trace files are automatically rolled when file size exceeds 50MB.
+(See file `logback-spring.xml`)

 ## Rest API

 Files can be uploaded using HTTP multipart requests.
 More specifically using API endpoint: